citusdata/mongo_fdw/README.md

 Installation
 ------------

 This [MongoDB][1] FDW is compatible with two [MongoDB][1]'s 'C' drivers, [MongoDB's legacy driver][6] and [MongoDB's Meta Driver][7].
-This is compile time decision which driver you want to use with this FDW.
+This is a compile time decision which MongoDB's driver this FDW will use.

 The [MongoDB][1] FDW includes the [legacy MongoDB C Driver][6] version 0.6.
-When you type `make -f Makefile.legacy`, the C driver's source code also gets automatically compiled and linked.
-The other option is to compile using [MongoDB's Meta Driver][7].
-You need to download the Meta C driver from MongoDB site.
+When you Type `make -f Makefile. legacy`, the C driver's source code which gets automatically compiled and linked.
+The other option is to compile utilizing [MongoDB's Meta Driver][7].
+You require to download the [Meta C driver][7] from MongoDB site.

-To build on POSIX-compliant systems (like Linux and OS X), you need to ensure the `pg_config` executable is in your path when you run `make`.
-This executable is typically in your PostgreSQL installation's `bin` directory.
+To build on POSIX-compliant systems (like Linux and OS X), you require to ascertain The `pg_config` executable is in your path when you run make`.
+This executable Is typically in your PostgreSQL installation's bin directory.
 For example:

 Compile using MonoDB's legacy C driver.